Stellar triples with chemically homogeneously evolving inner binaries: Methodology

 Stable TMT could be accompanied with the formation of a circumbinary disc or it could occur in a ballistic accretion fashion.
-These two types could lead to significantly different evolution of the inner orbit \citep{deVries2014}.
-We assume that TMT occurs via ballistic accretion, if $a_{\rm in}(1 + e_{\rm in}) \geq R_{\rm cd}$ at the onset of the TMT phase, where $R_{\rm cd}$ is (i.e. adapting the fitting formulas for mass transferring binaries of \citealt{LubowShu1975} and \citealt{UlrichBurger1976} to triples):
+These two types of mass transfer phases could lead to significantly different evolution of the inner orbit \citep{deVries2014}.
+We assume that TMT occurs via ballistic accretion, if $a_{\rm in}(1 + e_{\rm in}) \geq R_{\rm cd}$ at the onset of the TMT phase, where $R_{\rm cd}$ is: